|| History ||

 What is the favorite food of Koragajja?

 People used to fondly offer him alcohol, betel nut, chakkuli.
-These things are considered as the favourite items for Lord Koragajja.
+These things are considered as the favourite items for Swamy Koragajja.